Immingham Power Station: Description

 A 734 MW power station was developed at a cost of £350 million by ConocoPhillips and opened in 2004 adjacent to the Humber Oil Refinery.
 The plant supplied 'waste' steam to both Humber and Lindsey Oil Refineries, and incorporated auxiliary boilers for steam supply to the refineries.

 In 2009 the plant's capacity was raised to 1,180 MW, by the addition of a 285 MW gas turbine, and 200 MW heat recovery steam generator.
 In 2013 the plant was acquired by Vitol.

 In August 2020, consent was given for the development of an additional gas-fired plant to be built next to the current facility.
-The expansion will increase Immingham's output to 1,240MW.
+The expansion will increase Immingham's output to 1,240 MW.
 The proposal was initially made in July 2018.